Wondering How KIPS Could Work For You?

 Erin Cowan, Program Director

-MyChild’sReady (MCR) is a home visitation program for expecting mothers and families with children up to 5 years old in Mesa, Arizona.
-It is a program within the Child Crisis Center and funded by First Things First Arizona.
-A Parents as Teachers affiliate, MCR’s goals are for children to start school ready to succeed and eager to learn.
+Child Crisis Arizona Home Visiting Program is a program for expecting mothers and families with children up to 5 years old in Mesa, Arizona.
+It is a program within Child Crisis Arizona and funded by First Things First Arizona.
+A Parents as Teachers affiliate, our goals are for children to start school ready to succeed and eager to learn.
 Our funders and Board of Directors wanted to know, beyond assessing fidelity to the model, how do we prove that our investment in MyChild’sReady is making a difference for families?
 We needed to find a way to assess parenting.
 After an extensive review, in consultation with our independent evaluators we chose KIPS because it fit well with the Parents as Teachers curriculum and had proven reliability and validity.

 Partnering with Dad to Rebuild His Relationship with His Daughter